Anismhamid/bcards-server-plus-client/README.md

     git clone https://github.com/Anismhamid/bcards-server-plus-client.git

     ### 2. Navigate to the project directory:
-    cd anis-mhamid-react-app-1
+    cd bcards-server-plus-client

     ### 3. Install the dependencies:
     npm install

-    ###4.
-Start the project:
+    ### 4. Start the project in development mode:
-    npm run dev
+    npm run start:dev
     ```

-2. **Open a New Terminal**:
-   In a new terminal window, run the following commands to set up the server:
+2. **2.
+Start the Server in Production Mode**:
+   If you want to start the server in production mode, run:

     ```bash
-    ### 1. Navigate to the project directory:
-    cd bcards-server

-    ### 2. Install the dependencies
-    npm i

-    ### Start the server in development mode
-    npm start

-    ### Start the server in production mode
+    ### 1. Start the server in production mode:
-    npm run dev
+    npm run start:prod
     ```

 ---